Sigyn Therapeutics (NASDAQ:SIGY) Trading 117.4% Higher

-Sigyn Therapeutics (NASDAQ:SIGY) last posted its earnings results on Monday, August 16th.
-The company reported ($0.02) earnings per share for the quarter.
+Sigyn Therapeutics (NASDAQ:SIGY) last released its quarterly earnings results on Monday, August 16th.
+The company reported ($0.02) EPS for the quarter.

 Sigyn Therapeutics, Inc operates as a development-stage therapeutic technology company, which focuses on the treatment of life-threatening inflammatory conditions that are precipitated by cytokine storm syndrome.
 The company was founded by James A. Joyce and Craig P. Roberts on December 15, 2014 and is headquartered in San Diego, CA.